deel-ai/xplique/docs/api/attributions/pytorch.md

     The third step is necessary only if your data has a `channel` dimension which is not in the place expected with Tensorflow

 !!!tip
-    If you want to be sure how this work you can look at the [**PyTorch's model**: Getting started](https://colab.research.google.com/drive/1bMlO29_0K3YnTQBbbyKQyRfo8YjvDbhe) notebook and compare it to the [**Attribution methods**:Getting Started](https://colab.research.google.com/drive/1XproaVxXjO9nrBSyyy7BuKJ1vy21iHs2)
+    If you want to be sure how this work you can look at the [**PyTorch models**: Getting started](https://colab.research.google.com/drive/1bMlO29_0K3YnTQBbbyKQyRfo8YjvDbhe) notebook and compare it to the [**Attribution methods**:Getting Started](https://colab.research.google.com/drive/1XproaVxXjO9nrBSyyy7BuKJ1vy21iHs2)

 ### 2. Wrap your model